citybound/citybound/game/README.md

-# Citybound
+# Citybound Design Doc

+This file gives a bird's-eye overview of what Citybound should become and why.

-*Words in ALLCAPS refer to reocurring central ideas behind Citybound*
+*Words in ALLCAPS refer to reocurring central themes of Citybound*

 ## Design Philosophy